 Meiburg joined the EPA in 1977 in Washington, D.C., and later served as deputy regional director of the EPA’s Atlanta office and as the deputy regional administrator in Dallas, Texas.
 He was only the second person in the agency’s history to serve as deputy regional administrator in more than one region.
 From 1985 to 1990, he served with the EPA’s Office of Air Quality Planning and Standards in Research Triangle Park.

 Director of the WFU Unmanned Systems LabShow Bio »

 Max Messinger is the founder and president of Linn Aerospace, a full-service provider of unmanned aircraft, imaging systems, flight services, training, and more.
 With a background in forest ecology, Max started Linn Aerospace to provide tailored solutions to meet the needs of those in the remote sensing, conservation, forestry, agriculture, and surveying fields.
 With years of experience in the design, development, and deployment of various types of unmanned aircraft in a variety of environments, I work to provide clients with solutions which are effective, reliable, and affordable.

-Program Assistant, Sustainability Graduate ProgramsShow Bio »
+Program Coordinator, Sustainability Graduate ProgramsShow Bio »

 Ashley is the Program Assistant for the Sustainability Graduate Program.
 She received her bachelor’s degree in Family and Child Sciences from Florida State University and has a background in student services and program development.
 Since joining the program in 2013, she has been looking forward to working with the incoming class of sustainability graduate students.